 We are a clinical-stage biopharmaceutical company developing treatments for rare, chronic, and serious infectious diseases with high unmet needs.
-Our initial product candidate is epetraborole, a once-daily, oral treatment for patients with chronic NTM lung disease.
+Our initial product candidate is epetraborole, a once-daily, oral treatment for patients with chronic non-tuberculous mycobacterial, or NTM, lung disease.
 Epetraborole has broad spectrum antimycobacterial activity through inhibition of an essential and universal step in bacterial protein synthesis.
 Its novel mechanism of action is enabled by boron chemistry, our core technology approach.
-We plan to conduct a Phase 2/3 pivotal clinical trial in treatment-refractory MAC lung disease, which is the most common type of NTM lung disease.
-Interim data from our completed Phase 1b dose-ranging study of epetraborole administered orally for 28 days in healthy volunteers in Australia, and data from our two nonclinical chronic toxicology studies (six-month rats and nine-month non-human primates) have informed our selection of a 500 mg once-daily dose for our Phase 2/3 pivotal clinical trial in treatment-refractory MAC lung disease patients.
-We believe our Phase 2/3 pivotal clinical trial design, which is under review by the FDA, has the potential to be sufficient for regulatory approval in the United States.
-We recently received clearance of our IND application by the FDA to begin our Phase 1 renal impairment study, for which enrollment commenced in February 2022, and plan to initiate patient enrollment in our Phase 2/3 pivotal clinical trial in the first half of 2022, with topline results for the Phase 2 part of the trial anticipated in the middle of 2023 and for the Phase 3 part of the trial anticipated in the middle of 2024 pending any sample size adjustments that may be required to the Phase 3 portion based on treatment effects of epetraborole-containing regimens that may be observed in the Phase 2 portion of the trial, if any.
-We also recently received Fast Track designation by the FDA to investigate epetraborole for treatment-refractory MAC lung disease.
-Epetraborole has also recently been designated as a QIDP for treatment-refractory MAC lung disease by the FDA and received FDA orphan drug designation for the treatment of infections caused by NTM.
+We are currently conducting a Phase 1b dose-ranging study of epetraborole administered orally for 28 days in healthy volunteers in Australia, with results anticipated in the fourth quarter of 2021.
+We have designed a Phase 2/3 pivotal clinical trial that, based on our two meetings to date with the U.S. Food and Drug Administration, or FDA, we believe has the potential to be sufficient for regulatory approval in the United States.
+Assuming clearance of our Investigational New Drug, or IND, application by the FDA, we plan to initiate patient enrollment in this trial in with topline results anticipated in .
 Based on clinical and preclinical data generated with epetraborole, its novel mechanism of action, and the convenience associated with once-daily, oral dosing, we believe that epetraborole has the potential to become an important component of a multi-drug treatment regimen for patients suffering from NTM lung disease.